opnsense/docs/source/manual/how-tos/ipsec-s2s.rst

 ================================
-Setup IPsec site to site tunnel
+IPsec - Site to Site tunnel
 ================================

 Site to site VPNs connect two locations with static public IP addresses and allow